arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/matter-relay-lightbulb/content.md

 ```

-This is a very simple code that consist of the Arduino basic sketch parts:
+The structure of this example code is very simple, the main functions are explained below:

 - In the `setup()` function we initialize the Matter connectivity and the relay output pin.
 - In the `loop()` function we listen to any relay toggle command sent from the smartphone or voice assistant.